Social Prescribing: a resource for health professionals

 Why is it beneficial?

-It addresses social determinants of health, which is key to improving health outcomes.
+• It addresses social determinants of health, which is key to improving health outcomes.

-It allows for the provision of more holistic, person-centred care.
+• Allows for more holistic, person-centred care.

-It ultimately reduces utilization of primary and emergency care, decreasing the overall stress on the healthcare system.
+• Reduces utilization of primary and emergency care, decreasing the overall stress on the healthcare system.

 Who is it for?